Climate change policy of the George W. Bush administration

 The climate change policy of the United States under the presidency of George W. Bush can be categorized into two major components: a technological strategy to reduce carbon emissions and one with an emission intensity target to reduce carbon emissions by 18 percent.
-Bush backed out on the promises on the campaign trail to regulate carbon dioxide emissions from power plants; within two months of taking office he walked away from his commitment.
+Bush backed out on the promises on the campaign trail to regulate carbon dioxide emissions from power plants.
 One of the most notable policies during his administration is his opposition to the Kyoto Protocol.

 The administration prioritized technological solutions to combat climate change, such as the $1.2 billion Hydrogen Fuel Initiative and the FreedomCAR program, aimed at reducing carbon emissions from vehicles and promoting energy independence.
 Internationally, Bush launched the Generation IV International Forum to advance nuclear energy as a cleaner alternative to fossil fuels and supported debt-for-nature swaps to conserve tropical forests.
 Domestically, the Energy Policy Act of 2005 balanced energy independence with environmental goals, providing incentives for renewable energy, biofuels, and clean coal technologies.

 The Bush administration was criticized for undermining scientific research and promoting industry interests.
 Reports emerged of political pressure on scientists to downplay the threat of global warming, edits to scientific documents, and suppression of key findings related to climate change.
 The administration's close ties to fossil fuel industries and business lobbyists further fueled accusations of prioritizing economic and corporate interests over environmental concerns.
 This contentious approach to climate policy had lasting implications, affecting both U.S. efforts to mitigate global warming and its international standing in climate governance.